eraofchaos/eraofchaos.github.io/artifacts/Thunder Helmet.md

 ---
 title: "Artifacts - Titan's Thunder - Thunder Helmet"
 permalink: /artifacts/Thunder Helmet/
-excerpt: "Titan's Thunder - Thunder Helmet.
+excerpt: "Era of Chaos  Titan's Thunder - Thunder Helmet.
 A helmet used by the thunder god.
 One of the components of the Titan's Thunder."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Thunder Helmet.md"